What Is Object Storage?

 To make your object no longer publicly accessible, simply uncheck the Public checkbox next to it.

-Important Note: If this is not done, you will continue to be billed for Object storage, even if the hosting service that the backups are for has been canceled.
+If the Object Storage is not deleted manually, you will continue to be billed for Object storage, even if the hosting service that the backups are for has been canceled.

 Creating New Object Storage Containers

-As a Hostwinds client, you’re able to create your own object storage containers whenever you want.
-Simply provide a name for your container and then press the Create Container button as seen below:
+As a Hostwinds client, you’re able to create your own object storage containers very easily.
+Simply provide a name for your container, select the location from any of the available locations, check the public link to make the container publicly available and then press the Create Container button as seen below: